-If it is your first time completing an application, you must first create an account through CCCApply by clicking on the New User link.
+If it is your first time completing an application, you must first create an account through OpenCCC by clicking on the Create Account tab.
 Remember to write down your username and password for future reference.
-For help retrieving your CCCApply username or password, click on the I forgot My Username or Password link.
+For help retrieving your username or password, click on Sign In and then click on the I forgot my user name link.